johnwlockwood/txnats/README.md

     $ make prepare-example

-Open two extra terminal windows and run ./example/respond.py from one and ./example/sub_only.py from the other.
+Open two extra terminal windows and from one run:

+    $ ./example/respond.py

+from the other run:

+    $ ./example/sub_only.py

-Then from the first window run ./example/nats_demo.py
+Then from the first window run:

+    ./example/nats_demo.py